fuzunist/testing_case/README.md

     -   `/users/{userId}/transactions/{transactionId}`
 -   **`generationRequests`**: A root-level collection to store details of every image generation request, including status (`pending`, `completed`, `failed`), cost, and all user-selected parameters.
 -   **`reports`**: Stores the output of the `scheduleWeeklyReport` function.
 Each document represents a weekly summary with aggregated metrics and detected anomalies.
 -   **Configuration Collections (`styles`, `colors`, `sizes`)**: These collections store the valid options for generation requests and their associated costs.
-This makes the system extensible—new options can be added directly to the database without any code changes.
+They are automatically imported when the emulator starts.
+This makes the system extensible—new options can be added directly to the database without any code changes by exporting the data again.

 ### 2. Core Logic (Firebase Functions)